jackandjill/flutter_learning/README.md

-# elegal_dart
+# Learning_dart

-A new Flutter project.
+A new Flutter project for personal learning.

 ## Getting Started